-It started in 2013 when Gerrard Marangoni, professor of chemistry at St Francis Xavier University, launched a research project into gold nanorods, intrigued as to why they weren’t being used more widely.
+It started in 2013 when Dr. Gerrard Marangoni, professor of chemistry at St Francis Xavier University, launched a research project into gold nanorods, intrigued as to why they weren’t being used more widely.

 “I quickly discovered that the presence of cytotoxins in the gold nanorods is a very important barrier to their adoption,” he said.

 The presence of the cytotoxin CTAB (cetyltrimethylammonium bromide) meant gold nanorods could not be used in-vivo.